sal55/langs/Compilertest1.md

 ### Test Machine

-All run on a 2010 Windows PC with an AMD processor and spinning hard drive.
+All test were run on a 2010 Windows PC with an AMD processor and spinning hard drive.
 Not high end, but all were tested on the same hardware.
 Tests are repeated to benefit from file caching.

 ### Assemblers

 These haven't been included.
 It is assumed that 'a=b+c\*d' can be written on one line with all these HLLs, but in an assembler can take multiple lines, depending on how well a HLL compiler can generate code.
 Assemblers need their own benchmarks.
+(If I were to include my own assembler, it would be top-rated.
+However many are surprisingly slow despite their job being far simpler.)

 ### Optimised Compilers